JanHerca/urantiapedia/output/wikijs/en/article/Stan_Hartman/Fusion_Power.md

 “O Urantia!” should be our cry.

 This spiritual passion is the prelude to the eternal ecstasy of fusion, and it requires our constant loyalty and care.
 We need to keep before us also a vision of our fusion _as a family_, the unity of our community within God's purpose for us, and let that vision guide us forward.
 We can't do God's will by backing into the future, keeping our anxious attention locked on how the community may have failed in the past, and we can't go forward boldly as we need to if we're overfocused on avoiding dangers.
-As the authors of the book point out, “only forward-looking and progressive attitudes are personally real.” ([UB 12:5.9](/en/The_Urantia_Book/12#p5_9)) The only serious threat to our mission on earth is our personal and collective doubt.
+As the authors of the book point out, “only forward-looking and progressive attitudes are personally real.” (<a id="a50_616"></a>[UB 12:5.9](/en/The_Urantia_Book/12#p5_9)) The only serious threat to our mission on earth is our personal and collective doubt.

 _Passionate, ecstatic_ — these are words not always associated with healthy spiritual community.
 But when our faith is real and strong, as individuals and as a family, such adjectives are appropriate — especially if we add another — _peaceful_.
-“Genuine spiritual ecstasy is usually associated with great outward calmness and almost perfect emotional control” ([UB 91:7.3](/en/The_Urantia_Book/91#p7_3)).
+“Genuine spiritual ecstasy is usually associated with great outward calmness and almost perfect emotional control” (<a id="a52_361"></a>[UB 91:7.3](/en/The_Urantia_Book/91#p7_3)).

 Our problems of living and relating are real, yet if we acquire this calm but overwhelming enthusiasm, “taking the kingdom by storm,” we'll find many of our difficulties dissolving effortlessly, without any anxious striving to resolve them.
 Unlike avoidance and conflict, which try to exclude things from our lives, this passion transforms difficulties by _including_ them as part of a vision of greater things.
 Crises become opportunities for growth and service.